 The winner of the All Greek Ambigram Challenge is…Feb 17th, 2012 | By Nikita | Category: A.C.A.C., Feature

 The All Greek Ambigram Challenge has concluded, and the winner has been selected!
 The sponsor has taken the time to give some very detailed feedback about each ambigram they’ve selected.
 Take a look at the winning ambigram, as well as the other four to round off the top five, and the honorable mention as well.
-[NOTE: All designs are copyrighted by the respective artists.
+[NOTE: All If applicable, designs may be copyrighted by the respective artists.
 We have permission to post them here, but you must get permission from the artist for any other use of their design, or to post them elsewhere.]

 A word from the Ambigram Challenge Sponsor: